Insurance for Graduate Student Fellows

 - In lieu of purchasing an Individual Vision Care Plan, you may choose to enroll in one of the university's vision insurance plans: Superior Vision or Superior Vision Plus.
 Both plans offer great benefits at an affordable price, and feature a large network of vision care providers.
 For additional information about Superior Vision plan coverage and cost, please visit our Vision - Active Employee webpage.

-To enroll in the university's employee insurance plans, you must submit a completed Graduate Student Fellow Insurance Enrollment/Change Application, and any required Proof of Relationship Documents to the Human Resources Service Center (HRSC) within 31 days of the start of your fellowship.
-If the HRSC is unable to verify your eligibility for coverage, you may be asked to provide documentation that shows your name, the name or type of your fellowship, the annual value of your fellowship, and your fellowship's begin and end dates.
+To enroll in the university's employee insurance plans, you must submit a Graduate Student Fellow Insurance Enrollment Request (Online) within 31 days of the start of your fellowship.
+When submitting your request, you will be asked to upload documentation verifying your eligibility for coverage that shows your name, the name or type of your fellowship, the annual value of your fellowship, and your fellowship's begin and end dates.
+Once you submit your request, it will route through the following workflow:

 Changes to Employment or Family Status